davidcalhoun/react-hover-slideshow/README.md

 ![Hover slideshow preview](https://raw.githubusercontent.com/davidcalhoun/react-hover-slideshow/master/static/preview.gif)

+# Requirements
+* Node 10 and higher
+* React 16.8 and higher

 # Live demo
 See the [Storybook examples](https://davidcalhoun.github.io/react-hover-slideshow/index.html)

 # Installation
 `react-hover-slideshow` is distributed via [npm](https://www.npmjs.com/) which comes with [Node](https://nodejs.org/).
-To install it as a dependency of your project, simply run:
+To install it as a dependency of your project, simply navigate to your project directory and run:

 * `npm i --save react-hover-slideshow`